-In this section, we shall describe our analysis methodologies in detail.
-The critical part of our analysis method is a compositional analysis framework as shown in Figure 3.
-Each task, interrupt service routine (ISR) and system call is a component for which we separately compute its WCET and the summary of its changes to the underlying micro-architectural states.
+The critical part of our analysis method is a compositional analysis framework as shown in Figure 5.1.
+Each task, interrupt handler (also known as interrupt service routine (ISR)) and system call is a component for which we separately compute its WCET and a summary of the changes to the underlying micro-architectural states after its execution.
 The computed WCET and summary may in turn be used in the analysis of other components.
 The benefit of such a compositional analysis framework is two-fold.
-First, the compositional analysis framework accounts for the timing interaction of an application with RTOS in a generic fashion, such as accounting the timing interactions with system calls, interrupt handlers and the combined effect of system calls and interrupt handlers.
-Secondly, due to the compositional nature of our analysis framework, we can systematically control the number of micro-architectural states and thus maintain the scalability of the overall analysis.
-In the following, we shall first introduce the WCRT calculation and subsequently, we shall describe our compositional analysis framework as well as its interactions with WCRT computation.
+First, the compositional analysis framework accounts for the timing interaction of an application with RTOS in a generic fashion, such as accounting for the timing interactions with system calls, with interrupt handlers and with the combined effect of system calls and interrupt handlers.
+Secondly, due to the compositional nature of our analysis framework, we can systematically control the number of feasible micro-architectural states and thus maintain the scalability of the overall analysis.

-Fig. 3: Compositional WCRT analysis framework.
-Each rectangular box represents a component that is analyzed separately
+Figure 5.1: Compositional WCRT analysis framework.
+Each task, interrupt handler or system call represents a component that is analyzed separately